One of my favorite things in life is sushi. I love it anyway you give it to me—rolled, not rolled, plenty of wasabi…just load me up!

 Soy seemingly has a wonderful nutritional profile.
 But at issue here are the lectins and the fact that every time you eat soy, you’re slowing down your metabolism function (thyroid) by 30%!
 Not to mention that it is a top phytoestrogenic food and endocrine disruptor—who needs THAT?

 Coconut Aminos are made from two ingredients—aged sap of coconut blossoms and sea salt.
 That’s it.
-It is a low-glycemic, vegan, and gluten-free with 17 amino acids.
+It is low-glycemic, vegan, and gluten-free with 17 amino acids.

 Plus, Coconut Aminos have about 65% less sodium than regular soy sauce.